backdrop-contrib/membership_entity/README.md

 INTRODUCTION
 ------------
+This module has been converted from Drupal 7.x to Backdrop 1.x by jayelless (James Scott).

-Current Maintainer: draenen (Caleb Thorne)
+Drupal 7 Maintainer: draenen (Caleb Thorne)
 Sponsored in part by:
   * Monarch Digital (www.monarchdigital.com)
   * The North American Rock Garden Society (www.nargs.org)